sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 separator in the “Process Results Table” window matches the separator used in the file.

+.. _sec-tabular-results-files:

 Tabular Results Files
 ^^^^^^^^^^^^^^^^^^^^^

 The tabular result files contain a number of default columns, that are specific to the paradigm used in the experiment (e.g., threshold, number of trials etc…).
+These result files also contain a "condition" column, where the "Condition Label" is written (see :ref:`sec-gui_left_panel`).
+It is a good practice to assign a condition label as it makes it easy to sort the results as a function of the experimental condition.
 Columns with additional parameters can be stored in these files.
-Several text fields and choosers in ``pychoacoustics`` have what we will call
-``inSummary`` check boxes.
+Several text fields and choosers in ``pychoacoustics`` have what we will call ``inSummary`` check boxes.
 Some of these are shown marked by ellipses in Figure :ref:`fig-inSummaryCheckBoxes`.

 .. _fig-inSummaryCheckBoxes: